gitter-badger/jobs/front-end.md

 (*) If you need, you can use.
 ```

-Layout is in PSD, you should be able to use photoshop, for import images.
+Layout is in PSD, you should be able to use photoshop to import images.

-We use github, you need know git of course.
+We use github, you need to know git, of course.

-The result should static page (.html), because this pages don’t have backend.
+The result should be static page (.html), because these pages don’t have backend.
-Good implementation for Retina Display, the minimum image possible, try to write as much in css.
+Good implementation for Retina Display, the minimum image possible, try to write as much as possible in css.

-**Send your resume to: dev@tago.io, if you able!
+**Send your resume to: dev@tago.io, if you interested!
 Thanks.**

-> NOTE: Tago LLC no provides tools such as licenses, computer or anything else.
+> NOTE: Tago LLC doesn't provide tools such as licenses, computer or anything else.